Home » Recipes » Dinner » Lightened Up Broccoli Casserole

 Can I Substitute Other Grains?

-• Season the broccoli.
-On a rimmed baking sheet, toss the broccoli with olive oil, salt, garlic powder, and red pepper flakes.
+• Roast the broccoli.
+Next, on a rimmed baking sheet, toss or mix the broccoli with olive oil, salt, garlic powder, and red pepper flakes.
+Roast the broccoli in a 400ºF oven for 12-15 minutes.
+Optionally, you can cook the broccoli in the microwave, though I love the caramelization that comes from roasting.

-Baking sheets of broccoli before and after being roasted
+Baking sheets of broccoli before and after roasting.

-• Put the casserole together.
-Combine the rice, broccoli, milk, nutritional yeast, fresh garlic, and most of the cheese.
-Mix together until everything is combined.
+• Assemble the casserole.
+Now, combine the cooked rice with the roasted broccoli, and add the milk, nutritional yeast, fresh garlic, and most of the cheese.
+Fold everything together until well combined.

-• Top the casserole.
-Place the mixture in a baking dish, then add the breadcrumbs and remaining cheese on top.
+• Add the toppings.
+Transfer the cheesy broccoli mixture to a baking dish.
+Then, sprinkle the breadcrumbs and remaining cheese on top.

-• Cool.
-Remove the casserole from the oven and let it cool for 5-10 minutes before serving.
+• Bake.
+Bake the casserole, uncovered, at 400ºF for 20-25 minutes.
+It will get golden along the edges.
+Afterward, remove the casserole from the oven and let it rest for 5-10 minutes before serving.

 • Don’t be afraid to brown.
 When you’re roasting the broccoli, make sure that you get a little bit of char on the vegetables before taking them out of the oven.
 That will give it a stronger and more complex flavor.
 And when you’re baking the casserole, let it begin to brown on the edges before taking it out.
 This will get you a stronger flavor from the cheese.